 King County Charter Review Commission

-The 2018-2019 Charter Review Commission is working on the decennial process of reviewing the King County Charter and making recommendations for amending the Charter.
+The 2018-2019 Charter Review Commission has concluded the decennial process of reviewing the King County Charter and making recommendations for amending the Charter to the King County Council.

 The King County Charter provides the basic long-term structure for King County government.
 The Charter institutionalizes core values of checks and balances, accountability, and merit, and seeks to promote an effective, efficient and responsive government.